B-Houser/LTV-Numbers-Docs/clickfunnels.md

 1. In LTV Numbers' side menu, click "Upload" to get to the Data Uploader
 2. Click the "Choose File" button
 3. Select the historical sales data CSV from the previous section and click the "Next" button
-4. In the "Choose Format" dropdown, select "Clickfunnels Sales CSV" and click the "Next" button to begin the ingest process
+4. In the "Choose Format" dropdown, select "Clickfunnels Sales CSV" and click the "Next" button then the "Upload" button to begin the ingest process
     - Note: this process may take some time to complete